RogerNi/triage-js/README.md

 ### Demo subset for functional testing

-So that users can understand the data format and test the functionality of the pipeline without access to the withheld benchmark, we provide a small demo subset in `dataset_demo/`.
+`dataset_demo/` contains a small subset for testing the pipeline.
 It is a stratified 10% sample of the graphs (188 graphs, preserving the confirmed/false-alarm ratio) with the same schema and file layout as `dataset/`, so it is a drop-in `--data_folder` for `train.py`.

-It is noteworthy that the actual package source code in `node_information_per_graph.csv` has been **replaced with synthetic, clearly-marked snippets**, and all package-identifying fields (name, version, file path) have been redacted, so that no code or identity of a package under coordinated disclosure is published.
-The **provenance graphs and labels are the real benchmark values**, so the GNN path produces genuine results; the code/LLM path runs end-to-end on the synthetic snippets, which demonstrates that the pipeline is functional but does not reproduce the paper's numbers on real code.
-The real code is part of the benchmark released after the disclosure period completes.

-## Claims supported and not supported

-**Supported by this artifact.** The artifact contains the complete training/evaluation pipeline for every model family evaluated in the paper — classical ML baselines, GNN, LLM linear-probing, LLM LoRA, LLM full fine-tuning, and the GNN+LLM hybrid — with per-configuration scripts (`exp_scripts/`) and one-command Docker runners (`docker/`).
-A reviewer can build the image and run each model family end-to-end on the included demo subset (see "Getting Started" and `docker/README.md`).

-**Not reproducible from the public artifact, and why.**

-- **Exact table/figure numbers** cannot be reproduced from the public release: the full benchmark (1,883 packages) is withheld under coordinated vulnerability disclosure, so only a stratified 10% demo subset is public.
-- **Zero-shot frontier-API models** (OpenRouter) require a paid external service and API credentials and thus are not executable without API keys.
-The zero-shot *local* models are runnable via `docker/demo_zero_shot.sh`.
+In `node_information_per_graph.csv`, package source code is replaced with clearly marked synthetic snippets, and identifying fields such as package name, version, and file path are redacted.
+The provenance graphs and labels retain the benchmark values.

 ## Running the paper's experiment configurations